-IRWGS honors undergraduates with two annual prizes recognizing outstanding intellectual achievement.
+IRWGS honors undergraduates with three annual prizes recognizing outstanding intellectual achievement.
 The Queer Studies award, inaugurated in 1994, honors an undergraduate for excellence in research and writing in Queer Studies.
-The Women’s and Gender Studies award, inaugurated in [insert DATE], honors an undergraduate for excellence in research and writing in the fields of women and gender studies.
+The Women’s and Gender Studies award, inaugurated in 2007, honors an undergraduate for excellence in research and writing in the fields of women and gender studies.

-In keeping with the open spirit of investigation that characterizes Queer Studies and also Women’s and Gender Studies, the committee sets no topical, ideological, or methodological requirements for submissions, and generally looks for work that exhibit clarity, originality, ambition, and those that are informed by, and engage in, large critical issues.
+In keeping with the open spirit of investigation that characterizes Women’s, Gender, and Sexuality Studies and Queer Studies, there are no topical, ideological, or methodological requirements for submissions.
+Prize-winning essays will exhibit clarity, originality, and ambition.

-Undergraduates are invited to compete for both awards, but may not submit the same essay twice.
+Undergraduates are invited to compete for all awards, but may not submit the same essay twice.

-Download an application packet for the Queer Studies Award here.
+- Download an application for the Queer Studies Award here.

-Download an application packet for the Women’s and Gender Studies Award here.
+- Download an application for the Women’s and Gender Studies Award here.

 Additional questions?
 Contact us at 212.854.3277 or by email at firstname.lastname@example.org

 Em Rosner, “‘We have all participated’: Abu Ghraib, Homonationalism,

 and the Rationalization of Modern Torture”

 Sandra Goldstein Lehnert, “Sex, Text, Self: Euphuism and Re/Con/Figuration in Lyly’s Gallathea”